RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

 ### MathLinks Integration

-Obisidian Mathematics can dynamically generate theorem titles and display it well, even if they contain inline math.
+Obsidian Mathematics can dynamically generate theorem titles and display them well, even if they contain inline math.
-By integrating with [MathLinks](https://github.com/zhaoshenzhai/obsidian-mathlinks.git), the auto-generated titles can also be displaye in internal links.
+By integrating with [MathLinks](https://github.com/zhaoshenzhai/obsidian-mathlinks.git), the auto-generated titles can also be displayed in internal links.

 MathLinks is another powerful community plugin that enables Obsidian to render internal links containing inline math.

 I personally recommend you to use [Quick Switcher++](https://github.com/darlal/obsidian-switcher-plus.git)'s symbol command (`@`) to insert internal links to math callouts.

+## Commands

+### Insert Display Math

+### Insert Inline Math

+### Insert Math Callout

+### Open Local Settings for the Current Note

+## Settings

 ## Docs